Freight Shipping from Boise to Boston

 How much does it cost to ship freight from Boise to Boston?

-Full truckload (FTL) rates from Boise, ID to Boston, MA currently range from $6,304-$7,770 for a standard dry van load over the 2,932-mile route.
+Full truckload (FTL) rates from Boise, ID to Boston, MA currently range $6,304-$7,770 (roughly $2.16-$2.66 per mile over 2,932 miles).
 LTL shipments typically cost $1,813-$2,892 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Boston?